MakoLab/strapi-plugin-robotstxt-llm-file-manager/README.md

 # robots-lllm-manager

-robots-lllm-manager is a Strapi plugin designed to help you automatically generate and manage `robots.txt` files and LLM (Large Language Model).
+robots-lllm-manager is a Strapi plugin designed to help you automatically generate and manage `robots.txt` files and LLM (Large Language Model) integrations.
 It enables flexible control over web crawling rules and advanced AI-powered content processing within your Strapi project.

 ## Table of Contents